NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 The Intuition
 =============

-Long story short - the idea behind DLE is to train extra ML model that will directly estimate the value of the error function of the monitored model.
+Long story short - the idea behind DLE is to train extra ML model that will directly estimate the value of the :term:`loss` of the monitored model that can be later turn into performance metric.
 For clarity we call this model a :term:`nanny model` and sometimes we refer to the monitored model as a :term:`child model`.
 Each
 prediction of the :term:`child model` has an error associated with it (the difference between the actual target and the prediction).
-For both - learning and evaluation purposes this error is modified and it becomes an error function or loss (e.g. absolute or squared error for regression tasks).
-The value of the error function for each prediction of the :term:`child model` becomes the target for the :term:`nanny model`.
+For both - learning and evaluation purposes this error is modified and it becomes :term:`loss` (e.g. absolute or squared error for regression tasks).
+The value of the :term:`loss` for each prediction of the :term:`child model` becomes the target for the :term:`nanny model`.

 Isn't this exactly what gradient boosting algorithms for regression do?
 How can this even work?
 Wouldn't it work only if the :term:`nanny model` is smarter (more flexible) than the :term:`child model`?
 Good questions.